403-455-9010Student ReferralStudent Login

 1. Your Unique PSW Skills and Qualities

-• Physical Stamina & Dexterity: Do you thrive in a fast-paced environment with physical demands?
+• Physical Stamina and Dexterity: Do you thrive in a fast-paced environment with physical demands?
 Explore opportunities in hospital settings or acute care, where assisting with mobility and transfers is essential.

-• Technical Skills & Adaptability: Comfortable learning new technologies or procedures?
-Explore specialized care settings like dialysis centers or wound care, where specific technical skills are needed alongside compassionate care.
+• Technical Skills and Adaptability: Do you like learning new tools or procedures?
+Specialized care settings, like dialysis centers or wound care, may suit you.
+These places need special technical skills and caring support.

 2. PSW Work Environment Preferences

-PSWs have the flexibility to work in various settings, each offering a unique work environment.
+PSWs have the flexibility to choose from several settings, each offering a unique work environment.
 Ask yourself:

 1. Do you prefer a fast-paced environment like a hospital or clinic, or a calmer setting like a client’s home?